verbiscms/verbis/docs/templates/functions/Attributes.md

 | Page Template                | `page-template-news-archive`         |
 | Page Layout                  | `page-layout-main`                   |
 | Logged In                    | `logged-in` if user is authenticated |

-The resulting call would result in something similar to below.

-`page page-id-4 page-title page-template-news-archive page-layout-main logged-in`

 ### Returns: